aouledissa/deep-match/docs/config_file.md

 ### Tips

-- Keep `name` values unique per spec to simplify handler identification.
+- Keep `name` values unique per spec to simplify generated type naming and runtime routing.
 - Regenerate sources (`./gradlew generate<Variant>DeeplinkSpecs`) whenever you modify the YAML schema.
 - If `generateManifestFiles` is disabled, remember to replicate the `<intent-filter>` changes manually in your main manifest.
-- When a deeplink declares typed path, query, or fragment values, the plugin also creates a `<Name>DeeplinkParams` class so your handler receives strongly typed arguments.
+- When a deeplink declares typed path, query, or fragment values, the plugin also creates a `<Name>DeeplinkParams` class so your app receives strongly typed arguments after calling `match(uri)`.